Amirroid/KDM/README.md

 **KDM** is a simple and lightweight **terminal-based downloader** built with **Compose**.

-It allows you to easily download any file from a URL directly inside your terminal, with a minimal and animated UI.
+It allows you to easily download any file from a URL directly inside your terminal.

 ![Screenshot](screenshots/screenshot.png)